giaudrone/simple-las-viewer/README.md

 ```

 ## Notes
 Untested on Windows.
 You may need to manually link libraries
+Only Point Data Record Format 6 supported